-WHY GO: Deep lakes bounded by mountains, the New Hampshire Lakes Region is an exquisite breath of fresh air for city folk.
+WHY GO: With its deep lakes bounded by mountains, the New Hampshire Lakes Region is an exquisite breath of fresh air for city folk.
 It can be a bit touristy, but only if you stay on the larger and more crowded Lake Winnipesaukee.

 Squam Lake is so serene and restorative in fact, it was chosen as the location for the filming of On Golden Pond in 1980.
 The following are inns, restaurants and things to do that will blow you, gently, away.

 Things to Do In The New Hampshire Lakes Region

 About 20 miles from Lake Winnipesaukee, Canterbury Shaker Village in Canterbury, New Hampshire offers a peek into a fascinating vestige of a not-quite dead yet religious way of life.
 These 17 buildings are all that is left of the vibrant community that once thrived here.

 Founded by James and Jane Wardly in England in 1747, the celibate Shakers nearly died out when the founders did.
 But, in the 1770’s, after one follower, “Mother Ann” Lee, lost four babies in childbirth, she believed that God was sending a clear message to abstain from sex with her husband.

 Origin of the American Shakers

 Lee had a vision that God was preparing a place for her in the New World, and, heeding the call, took her own eight followers to Albany NY.
 There, she established the American Shakers.